BCsabaEngine/svelte-rune-converter/README.md

 This tool is suitable for converting the properties of a Svelte4 component to the new Svelte5 rune type syntax.

 You don't need to install the app, just click here: https://bcsabaengine.github.io/svelte-rune-converter/

+(Of course, it was made with Svelte5.
+Svelte is not copyrighted by me.)